ChathurikaDissanayaka/scrimba-html/README.md

-# Projects from the 'Learn HTML and CSS' and 'Frontend Developer Career Path' courses on Scrimba
+# HTML and CSS projects from the 'Learn HTML and CSS' and 'Frontend Developer Career Path' courses on Scrimba

 <ul>
   <li><a href="https://brilliant-brigadeiros-a9f5a9.netlify.app/" target="_blank">Google clone</a></li>